-1000 Friends engages in neighborhood-building research and outreach focused on improving the pedestrian experience.
+From 2013-2015, 1000 Friends engaged in neighborhood-building research and outreach focused on improving the pedestrian experience.

 Do you live in a walkable neighborhood?
 Does your favorite shopping district have good pedestrian infrastructure?
 What can you, your neighbors, and your community do to improve the public space experience for all?

-Search this website in order to find out more about what makes a walkable street, compare your neighborhood or your favorite walk to others, and learn how you can play a part in building a stronger, healthier community by encouraging walking.
+On this website you can find out more about what makes a walkable street.
+You can compare your neighborhood or your favorite walk to others, and learn how you can play a part in building a stronger, healthier community by encouraging walking.

 What makes a neighborhood, a corridor, or a street walkable?
 Having destinations nearby and in close proximity is important, but it doesn’t tell the whole story.
 Not all walks of the same distance are of the same quality.
 How far a pedestrian is willing to walk to and from various destinations, whether a visitor or neighborhood resident, also depends on whether the walk is interesting, safe, and convenient.
 At 1000 Friends of Wisconsin, we call this idea Walk Appeal.
 By applying the principles of Walk Appeal to Downtown Madison, Wisconsin, we have gained a better understanding of where Downtown Madison must improve in order to become more pedestrian friendly and accessible and thus improve as a neighborhood.